 Rules of the Off-Road in Wyoming

-Your Wyoming vacation isn't just about seeing, it is also about doing.
+Your Wyoming vacation isn’t just about seeing, it’s about doing.
 Visitors are invited to get off the road and enjoy the unbeaten path.
-Here's some advice from the Wyoming Department of State Parks to help keep trails safe and enjoyable for everyone who uses them.
+Here’s some advice from the Wyoming Department of State Parks to help keep trails safe and enjoyable for everyone who uses them.

 - Stay on existing trails.